MelvinJMani/artful-react/README.md

 🎨 A collection of Generative Arts created with React and p5.js.

+To see the project in action : [go here](https://artful-react-firebase.web.app/)

 # About Project

 If you ask me the reason for creating this repo, let me say this, coding is fun so is art.
 Also I must admit,  I thought by creating this repo it will look cool on my resume :wink:.
 This project was created with react.
 So as you guessed project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).